 www.barcelonaturisme.com

-At first glance, you might not associate this giant goldfish as a Gehry design.
-Yet as you notice its changing colors from the sun’s reflections, you’ll agree it’s Gehry-esque.
+At first glance, you might not associate this giant goldfish with a Gehry design.
+Yet, as you notice its changing colors from the sun’s reflections, you’ll agree it’s Gehry-esque.
 Built for the 1992 Summer Olympics, El Peix is a centerpiece along the city’s vibrant La Barceloneta.
-Furthermore, Spain’s second largest city is world renowned for its architectural marvels.
+Furthermore, Spain’s second-largest city is world-renowned for its architectural marvels.
 For example, there are Gaudi’s Casa Batiló, Casa Milà and his pièce de resistance, La Sagrada Familia.

 Peter B. Lewis Building